 Personnel in the form of PCEA staff or contractors will be added incrementally to match workloads involved in forming the new organization, managing contracts, and initiating customer outreach/marketing during the pre-operations period.
-During the startup period, minimal personnel requirements would include a CEO, a General Counsel, and other personnel needed to support regulatory, procurement, finance, legal and communications activities.
+During the startup period, minimal personnel requirements would include an Executive Director, a General Counsel, and other personnel needed to support regulatory, procurement, finance, legal and communications activities.

-For budgetary purposes, it is assumed that eight full-time equivalents (staff or contracted professional services) supporting the above listed activities would be engaged during the initial start-up period.
+For budgetary purposes, it is assumed that three to five full-time equivalents staff as well as supporting contracted professional services would be engaged during the initial start-up period.
 Following this period, additional staff and/or contractors will be retained to support the roll-out of additional value-added services (e.g., efficiency projects) and local generation projects and programs.